 - 7.2.3.1.
-That schools are permitted in all residential, mixed-use and major institutional land use designations, in accordance with the policies contained in Chapter 9 of this Plan.
-The precise location, size and number of schools shall be established in consultation with the appropriate school board through the Secondary Plan and/or Block Planning process. - 7.2.3.2.
+That schools shall be permitted in all residential, mixed-use and major institutional land use designations, in accordance with the policies contained in Chapter 9 of this Plan.
+The precise location, size and number of schools shall be established by the City, in consultation with the appropriate school board, through the Secondary Plan and/or Block Planning process. - 7.2.3.2.
 To explore, with the school boards, smaller school sizes that better fit into the desired planned context of Intensification Areas. - 7.2.3.3.
 That day care uses are permitted and encouraged in all urban areas, subject to locational criteria, except for General Employment designations, in accordance with the policies contained in Chapter 9 of this Plan and will provide both indoor and outdoor play areas in accordance with Provincial regulations.
-The zoning by-law shall provide specific standards to regulate the appropriate size, configuration, siting, sunlight exposure, landscaping, setbacks and buffering provisions for the associated outdoor play area. - 7.2.3.4.
+The Zoning By-law shall provide specific standards to ensure the appropriate size, configuration, siting, sunlight exposure, landscaping, setbacks and buffering provisions for the associated outdoor play area. - 7.2.3.4.
 To consider the provision and location of day care facilities in the preparation of Secondary Plans, Plans of Subdivision, for large-scale residential and industrial developments; and development plans or Site Plans for major office, major retail and residential developments, giving consideration to the needs of the local community, the availability of existing services and the expected composition of the resident and employment populations. - 7.2.3.5.
-That the zoning by-law supports the provision of adequate day care facilities by addressing design standards for associated outdoor play space, including but not limited to standards related to safety, size, location, orientation and comfort.
+To ensure that the Zoning By-law supports the provision of adequate day care facilities by addressing design standards for associated outdoor play space, including but not limited to standards related to safety, size, location, orientation and comfort.